 More on Veterans Issues

-WASHINGTON – Congressman John K. Delaney (MD-6) releases the following statement on Veterans Day:
+WASHINGTON – November 11 is Veterans Day.
+Congressman John K. Delaney (MD-6) releases the following statement: